Jesse McCartney: Acting career

 McCartney appeared with The Who's Roger Daltrey in A Christmas Carol at Madison Square Garden.
 From 1998–2001, McCartney played Adam Chandler Jr. in the ABC soap opera All My Children, a role for which he earned two Young Artist Awards and two Daytime Emmy Award nominations.
-He also later starred in the short-lived series Summerland, which aired on The WB for two seasons, playing orphaned teenager Bradin Westerly.
+He also later starred in the short-lived series Summerland (2004–05), which aired on The WB for two seasons, playing orphaned teenager Bradin Westerly.

 In 2005, McCartney appeared as himself on the Disney Channel show The Suite Life of Zack & Cody.
 In 2007, he starred as himself on the Disney Channel show Hannah Montana.
 In 2008, McCartney was also featured as the voice of JoJo McDodd in Horton Hears a Who!
-McCartney also voiced Theodore in the live-action Alvin and the Chipmunks film series, in addition to voicing Terence in the Tinker Bell film series.
+(2008).
+McCartney also voiced Theodore in the live-action Alvin and the Chipmunks franchise (2007–2015), in addition to voicing Terence in the Tinker Bell film series.
 He also voices Robin/Nightwing in the Young Justice series.

 In 2008, McCartney co-starred along with Elisabeth Harnois in an independent teenage drama feature film, Keith, directed by Todd Kessler.
-It was his movie debut, and features McCartney in the title role.
+It was his film debut, and features McCartney in the title role.
 Keith was released on September 19, 2008.

 According to Entertainment Weekly, in December 2008, McCartney was negotiating to play against type in the role of the Fire Nation's Prince Zuko in M. Night Shyamalan's feature film adaptation of Avatar: The Last Airbender.
 In February 2009, British actor Dev Patel replaced McCartney, whose tour dates conflicted with a boot camp scheduled for the cast to train in martial arts.
 McCartney has expressed an interest in directing and producing films and even considered enrolling in a film school.